 Itching in dogs: causes and treatment options

-Pruritus, or itching, is a common problem in dogs and can have a variety of causes.
-In this article, we'll review the most common causes of pruritus in dogs and how to diagnose and treat them.
+Pruritus, or itching, is a common problem in dogs and can have various causes.
+In this article, we will examine the most common causes of pruritus in dogs and explain how to diagnose and treat them.

-A persistent itch can be very uncomfortable for our four-legged friend and requires a thorough examination and solution.
+Persistent itching can be very unpleasant for our four-legged friend and requires a thorough examination and solution.

 A deeper understanding of scratching

 How often and why does a dog scratch itself?
-Scratching, biting and rubbing are natural dog behaviors for personal hygiene or to relieve social stress.
-However, if the scratching becomes so intense that the dog develops bald or even bloody patches, it is imperative to see a veterinarian.
+Scratching, biting, and rubbing are natural behaviors in dogs for grooming or to relieve social stress.
+However, if the scratching becomes so intense that the dog develops bald or even bloody patches, it is essential to consult a veterinarian.

-To understand whether the itch is real, observe when and where your dog scratches.
-If he only scratches when he's resting and stops when he's distracted, it could be actual itching.
+To understand if the itching is genuine, observe when and where your dog scratches.
+If he only scratches when resting and stops as soon as he's distracted, it could be actual itching.
 However, if the scratching starts suddenly when you ask him to do something or when other dogs are around, it could be a stress reaction.

 Itching in dogs